FOSS-Cell-GECPKD/OpenHack-20/README.md

 ### Crafting an interpreter

-Students would implement the Lox programming language from scratch
+Ever wondered how the code you wrote is understood by a dumb machine ?
+Is that black magic?
+Let's find out.
+Plox is an attempt to port and improve Jlox an interpreter for Lox language.
+Compiler/Interpreter is a mix of both theory and practice, so building a compiler/interpreter is a good exercise to expand your knowledge.

+For more info about [Lox](https://craftinginterpreters.com/)

-Tech stack: Python | Domain knowledge: Interpreters
+Tech stack: Python | Domain knowledge: Basics of interpreters/Compilers (No worries, we can learn along!)

 -------